piojablonski/git-board/README.md

 All layout positioning styles have been developed by me.
 Table and input components come from the ["antd"](https://ant.design/) library.
 The design of the app is responsive and has been tested on Safari (macOS, iOS), Chrome (macOS, Android) and Firefox.

 ## Tests
-In order to present the proposed test strategy, I have written the unit tests for the "thunk" function and the Snapshot and Enzyme UI tests for one the UI components.
+In order to present the proposed test strategy, I have written the
+1. unit tests for the "thunk" function
+2. the Snapshot and Enzyme UI tests for one of the UI components.

 ## Improvements
 + Antd library is not supporting correctly touch devices.